juanuys/juanuys.github.io/_posts/2016-07-26-mini-ludum-dare-69.md

 I started hacking on my [mini-LD 69 entry](https://opyate.github.io/minild69/app/index.html) about two weeks ago ([alt link](http://cdn.opyate.com/projects/ld69/)).

-**WARNING** <span class="highlight">If the game doesn't seem to load (no 3D objects), or dev tools shows a JS error, just refresh the page - apparently my RequireJS fu leaves something to be desired.</span>
+(If the game doesn't seem to load (no 3D objects), or dev tools shows a JS error, just refresh the page - apparently my RequireJS fu leaves something to be desired.)

 Why?
-I love games and wanted to do something other than the Finance Gubbins I'm currently building. *(hush hush - I'll link to it later once I get permission)*
+I love games and wanted to do something other than the Finance Gubbins I'm currently building. (hush hush - I'll link to it later once I get permission)

 I spent a couple of hours a day for the past two weeks on it.
 Being a dad/husband (and on a full-time contract) prevented me from blasting this out in 48/72 hours to feel what a proper LD would be like.